-In May 2021, we amended the Supply Agreement with MannKind Corporation, whereby MannKind's aggregate total commitment of RHI API under the Supply Agreement was modified and extended for an additional year through 2027, which timeframe would have previously lapsed after calendar year 2026.
-MannKind agreed to pay us an amendment fee of \$2.0 million.
-We received the first payment of the amendment fee of \$1.0 million in June 2021, which we recognized in net revenues during the year ended December 31, 2021.
-The remaining \$1.0 million of the amendment fee was received in January 2022, which we recognized in net revenues during the year ended December 31, 2022 and relates to the amendments to the 2022 supply level.
-We anticipate that sales of API will continue to fluctuate and may decrease due to the inherent uncertainties related to sales to MannKind pursuant to our supply agreement with them.
+In December 2023, we amended the Supply Agreement with MannKind Corporation, whereby MannKind's aggregate total commitment of RHI API under the Supply Agreement was modified and extended for an additional period of time upon receipt of FDA approval of RHI produced from inclusion bodies made at AFP, which timeframe would have previously lapsed after calendar year 2027.
+MannKind agreed to pay us a capacity fee quarterly beginning in 2025, until it resumes purchases.
+We anticipate that sales of API will continue to fluctuate and may decrease due to the inherent uncertainties related to sales to MannKind pursuant to the Supply Agreement.
 In addition, most of our API sales are denominated in euros, and the fluctuation in the value of euros versus the U.S. dollar has had, and may continue to have, an impact on API sales revenues in the near term.